sidhgeetha/greet-bot/README.md

-#The "Greeting" Bot
+ # The "Greeting" Bot

--Task detail: Create an input field for a name and a "Greet" button.
+ - Task detail: Create an input field for a name and a "Greet" button.
 When clicked, display "Hello [Name], Welcome to CyberDude!" in an h2 tag